jlinclabs/apidocs/a_server.md

 {% include starsep.html %}

-### Getting account data for a user from a particular vendor
+### Getting account data for a user from a particular organization

 _GET https://sandbox.a.jlinclabs.net/api/organizations/{organizationPublicKey}/{loginToken}_

-Returns vendor settings from vendor for this user
+Returns organization settings for this user
 ```json
 {
   "success": true,